Ahmedabad Family Court – Mutual Consent Divorce, Navrangpura

 Documents Required at Ahmedabad Family Court

-Documents must be in order before the petition is filed — the Ahmedabad Family Court registry scrutinises address proof carefully given the city's high volume of tenants and relocated residents.
-Where your Aadhaar or Voter ID shows a previous address, a current rent agreement aligned with your jurisdictional basis avoids a return at the filing stage.
+The Ahmedabad Family Court registry scrutinises address proof carefully given the city's high volume of relocated residents and tenants.
+Where your Aadhaar or Voter ID shows a previous address in another district or state, a current rent agreement aligned with your jurisdictional basis avoids a return at the filing stage.

 Core Documents — Required in All Cases